RajeckMassa/DHEXT4/README.md

 # Automatic Data Hiding detection in EXT4
 This project is created for my bachelor thesis "Creating a Detection Tool for Data Hiding Techniques in EXT4" at University Leiden, Netherlands.
 The bachelor thesis was supervised by dr. K. F. D. Rietveld.
 This project contains a detection, hide and benchmark tool, all written in Python.
-All the tools require Python 3.10 and several external packages, which all can be installed by 'pip install -r requirements.txt'.
+All the tools require Python 3.10.
 All the tools are CLI programs, which means they can be used from the command line.

 # Hide tool